-The History panel that appears along the right edge of the Create Invoices window provides two useful tabs when you're creating invoices: The Customer tab (shown in Figures 4-1 and 4-2) provides high-level summary information about the customer.
+The History panel that appears along the right edge of the Create Invoices window provides two tabs that are useful when you're creating invoices.
+The Customer tab (shown in Figures 4-1 and 4-2) provides high-level summary information about the customer.
 The Transaction tab (not shown) provides more detailed information about the customer's activity and buttons you can click to drill down into the details.

-When you're done creating invoices, you can click the invoice form's Save & Close button.
-Or press the Escape key.
+When you're done creating invoices, you can click the invoice form's Save & Close button or press the Escape key.